 We make certain automatically collected and other non-personally-identifiable information available to third parties, to: (i) comply with various reporting obligations; (ii) for marketing purposes; or (iii) to assist such parties in understanding our users’ interests and usage patterns for certain programs, content, services, advertisements, promotions, and/or functionality available through the Service.

 The Service is primarily hosted in the United States.
-If you choose to use the Service from the European Union or other regions of the world with laws governing data collection and use that may differ from U.S. law, then please note that you are transferring your personally identifiable information outside of those regions to the United States for storage and processing, and by providing your personally identifiable information on the Service you consent to that transfer, storage, and processing.
+If you choose to use the Service from the European Union or other regions of the world with laws governing data collection and use that may differ from U.S. law, then please note that you are transferring your personal data outside of those regions to the United States for storage and processing, and by providing your personal data on the Service you consent to that transfer, storage, and processing.
 Qubole provides separate optional international processing environments to support European Union and rest of the world.
 These processing environment options are available upon request.

-Qubole is a global organization that has presence in multiple geographies and we share business processes, management structures, and technical systems across borders.
+Qubole is a global organization that has presence in multiple geographies and we share business processes, management structures, and technical systems across borders with the Qubole entities listed above.
 See here for a full list of our global presence.

 Qubole is responsible for the processing of personal data it receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.

 Qubole complies with the Privacy Shield Principles as well as to all the applicable principles of the General Data Protection Regulation (GDPR) for all onward transfers of personal data from the EU, including the onward transfer liability provisions.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Qubole is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Qubole may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.